open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 choosing the imported registry to resolve the conflict.

 The process hinges on the concept of mergeable entities (attributes or groups).
-For two entities to be considered mergeable, they must meet the following basic criteria:
+For two entities to be considered mergeable, they must, at least, meet the following basic criteria:
 1. Both entities must be of the same type (e.g., attribute, metric, event, span, etc.).
 2. They must share the same ID.
 3. They must have a common ancestor (i.e., both were originally defined in the same registry).